Donald Fagen: Steely Dan

 Becker and Fagen began to form Steely Dan in the summer of 1970, responding to a Village Voice ad for "a bassist and keyboard player with jazz chops" placed by guitarist Denny Dias.
 Dias was immediately impressed by the pair's abilities, and especially that they already had a whole stack of original material.
 (Fans of Beat Generation literature, Fagen and Becker named the band after a steam-powered vibrator mentioned in the William S. Burroughs novel Naked Lunch.)
 The group's first lineup was assembled in December 1971 in Los Angeles, where Becker and Fagen had relocated to work as staff songwriters for ABC/Dunhill.
 Becker and Fagen formed the core of the band and wrote all the songs, with Becker on bass, and later lead guitar, and Fagen on keyboards and vocals.

 After the release of their third LP in 1974, the other members left or were fired from the band, which evolved into a studio project headed by Becker and Fagen.
 Steely Dan's best-selling album was 1977's Aja, which was certified platinum.
 Three years later, they released Gaucho.
-Their next album wasn't until 1995, when they released the live album Alive in America.
+Their next album was not until 1995, when they released the live album Alive in America.
 It was followed by the multiple Grammy Award winning Two Against Nature in 2000, and Steely Dan's most recent album Everything Must Go in 2003.
 A concert DVD, Two Against Nature, included material from much of the band's history.